ANSSI-FR/MLA/README.md

 Design
 =

-As the name spoils it, an MLA archive is made of several, independent, layers.
+As the name spoils it, an MLA is made of several, independent, layers.
 The following section introduces the design ideas behind MLA.
 Please refer to [FORMAT.md](FORMAT.md) for a more formal description.

 Layers
 -